 If you’re suffering from lower back pain you’re not alone.
 It has been reported that more than 80% of the population will at some point in their life suffer from lower back pain.

 Chiropractic doctors are well equipped in treating lower back pain as well as other spinal conditions.
 At Perth Chiro Centre, we often receive a number of concerns regarding lower back pain that is caused by:

-- Overall increases in work demands
+- An increase in work demands

 - Abnormal lower back facet joint dysfunction

-- Overall decreases in physical activity
+- An overall decrease in physical activity

 - De-conditioned and weak lower back core stability

 - Failure to seek care following an injury or after painful symptoms commence

 - History of activities (work or play) generating high levels of spinal stress